-- Inability to deliver a personalised customer journey and customer differentiation
+- Personalised customer journey and customer differentiation

-- No effective segmentation of the clientele
+- Effective segmentation of the clientele

-- Constantly missing new sales opportunities
+- Capitalization of new sales opportunities

 A global bank with US$100 billion in assets was concerned about ongoing exposure and frustrated with the growing costs of complying with Know Your Customer, Anti-Money Laundering and related customer-activity regulations.